jcb55/gulden-utils/README.md

 # gulden-utils
-Utilities and files related to the gulden crptocurrency
+Utilities and files related to the gulden cryptocurrency